MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

  - **Too many small transactions**: While large transactions can lead to blocking, too many small transactions can lead to another set of issues.
 If you don't explicitly begin a transaction, any insert, delete, or update will result into a transaction (we call this auto transaction).
 If you do 1000 inserts in a loop, there will be 1000 transactions generated.
 Each transaction in this example needs to commit, which results in a transaction log flush.
 This will result in 1000 transaction flushes.
 When possible, group individual update, delete, or insert into a bigger transaction to reduce transaction log flushes and [increase performance](/troubleshoot/sql/admin/logging-data-storage-algorithms#increasing-performance).
 This can lead to fewer `WRITELOG` waits.

  - **Scheduling issues causing Log Writer threads to not get scheduled fast enough**: Prior to SQL Server 2016, a single Log Writer thread performed all log writes.
 If there were issues with thread scheduling (for example, high CPU) the Log Writer thread could get delayed and so too would be log flushes.
-In SQL Server 2016, up to 4 Log Writer threads were added to increase the log-writing throughput.
+In SQL Server 2016, up to four Log Writer threads were added to increase the log-writing throughput.
 See [SQL 2016 - It Just Runs Faster: Multiple Log Writer Workers](https://techcommunity.microsoft.com/t5/sql-server-support/sql-2016-it-just-runs-faster-multiple-log-writer-workers/ba-p/318732).
-In SQL Server 2019, up to 8 Log Writer threads were added, which improves throughput even more.
+In SQL Server 2019, up to eight Log Writer threads were added, which improves throughput even more.
 Also, in SQL Server 2019, each regular worker thread can do log writes directly instead of posting to Log writer thread.
 With these improvements, `WRITELOG` waits would rarely be triggered by scheduling issues.

 ### ASYNC_IO_COMPLETION

 Occurs when some of the following I/O activities happen:

 - The Bulk Insert Provider ("Insert Bulk") uses this wait type when performing I/O.
-- Reading Undo file in LogShipping and directs Async I/O for Log Shipping.
+- Reading Undo file in LogShipping and directing Async I/O for Log Shipping.
 - Reading the actual data from the data files during a data backup.

 ### IO_COMPLETION